Advances in thermophotovoltaics: materials, devices and systems

 - I. Rey-Stolle (Spain): MOVPE growth and device design of TPV converters based on Ge and III-V arsenides and phosphides

-- V. Stelmakh (USA): A photonic crystal enabled practical thermophotovtaic portable power generator
+- V. Stelmakh (USA): A photonic crystal enabled thermophotovoltaic mesoscale power generator

 - R. St-Gelais (Canada): Progress towards MEMS-controlled near-field thermophotovoltaic energy conversion

 - M.C.
-Gupta (USA): Micro/Nanostructure-based selective absorber and emitter surfaces for high-efficiency solar thermophotovoltaic applications
+Gupta (USA): Design and fabrication of a high-efficiency planar solar thermophotovoltaic system using selective absorber and emitter surfaces

 - Z. Zhang (USA): Impact of photon entropy and chemical potential on thermophotovoltaic generators